 5. Corporate Consultant and Policy Analyst

-Housed within the Garland School of Social work is a unique initiative targeting food desserts and hunger awareness in the community and beyond — the Texas Hunger Initiative.
+Housed within the Garland School of Social work is a unique initiative targeting food desserts and hunger awareness in the community and beyond — the Baylor Collaborative on Hunger and Poverty.
 This program exists to end food insecurity in Texas and promote awareness of the issue throughout the state.
 This unique career option embraces the heart of social work, which is responding to critical social issues that threaten vulnerable populations, with the goal of improving the quality of life for everyone through changes in public policy.

 How an MSW Sets You Apart